Best Way to Travel from Tokyo to Kyoto (with Mt. Fuji Views)

 2. Purchasing tickets – First, you’ll need to purchase tickets for the Shinkansen.
 You can purchase tickets from the automated ticket machines located near the station entrances, or head towards the “Midori no Madoguchi” (JR Ticket Window).
 The JR ticket windows are manned by JR staff members, so they’ll be able to assist you with recommending the best route, reserving a seat, and more.

-The most cost-effective way of doing this is with a JR Rail Pass.
-If you are a JR Rail Pass holder, you’ll have unlimited access to the JR public transport (including buses, ferries, airport transfers, and the Shinkansen bullet trains) for a designated timeframe.
+If you are a JR Rail Pass holder, you’ll have unlimited access to the JR public transport (including buses, ferries, airport transfers, and the Shinkansen bullet trains) for a designated time frame (which includes the Shinkansen).

-However, note that you won’t be able to ride the “Nozomi” shinkansen train, as it is not covered with your JR Rail Pass.
+One important thing to note for JR Rail Pass holders is that you won’t be able to ride the “Nozomi” shinkansen train, as it is not covered with your JR Rail Pass.
 You will need to catch the “Hikari” or “Kodama” trains, but we recommend the “Hikari” as it is slightly faster.
 The difference between these 2 trains and the “Nozomi” train is the number of stops that are made.
 (Nozomi trains make less frequent stops).

 If you’d like to use the Nozomi shinkansen train, you will need to pay the fare in full.